 Info Cubic offers a wide range of scoping options to suit any client’s needs and or requirements.
 The leading practice is to search all provided and developed names and jurisdictions for the past 7 years.

 State law enforcement agency repositories in the United States.
-The following states are known to have all counties reporting to the repositories: Alabama, Connecticut, Delaware, D.C., Guam, Hawaii, Maryland, New Jersey, New York, North Carolina, Oregon, Rhode Island, South Dakota, Utah and Vermont.*
+The following states are known to have all counties reporting to the repositories: Alabama, Connecticut, Delaware, D.C., Guam, Hawaii, Maryland, New Jersey, New York, North Carolina, Oregon, Rhode Island, South Dakota, and Utah.*

 *Information subject to change.
 The information in these indicated states is as current as each county system.
 In the other states, some counties provide updates manually and therefore input to the central repository could be delayed.